A Time-Warped Christmas

 Hi, you don’t know me.
 I’m just one of those mysterious messengers that God appoints to fulfill special purposes in peoples’ lives.
 I was on a special mission this time.
 I was to ready the way and tell the “Good Tidings of Great Joy”.
 It was going to be the greatest thing yet, for The Messiah was finally coming down to earth.

 I was on the street corner watching as Maria came walking out of school.
 She did not notice me fall in step behind her because she was busy cramming books into her backpack, tying her scarf tighter around her neck, and sending her boyfriend a quick text message.
 We walked down the street for a couple minutes until we reached the cafe where she worked part-time after school.
-I waited a few minutes outside before entering and selecting a little table off to the side.
-I then pulled out a laptop so I would fit in with the rest of the internet networkers around me.
+I waited a few minutes outside before entering and selecting a little table off to the side and then pulling out a laptop so I would fit in with the rest of the internet networkers around me.
 After making sure I could pass as college student from the next-door university, I walked up to the counter and gave my order to Maria was now in her apron and busy waiting on customers.
-“A tall caramel macchiato, please,” I said as I handed over a five-dollar bill, “and would it be a problem if you could bring it to my table over in the corner?”
+“A tall caramel macchiato, please,” I said as I handed over a five-dollar bill, “and would it be a problem if you could bring it to my table over in the corner.”
 I pointed to my little station.

 She smiled, “Not a problem, Sir.”